bryanmardono/CS50-Notes/Chapter-2.md

     return sum / n;
 }
 ```
 First, the size of the array (n) is declared as a global variable.
-The function *main* will take in the scores input from the user, then print the output from the function *average*.
-The function *average* takes array as an input and returns a float as the output.
-By implementing the global variable n, the size of the array can be changed dynamically throughout the whole code.
+The function *main* will take in the scores input from the user, pass it as an input to *average*, then print the output from the function *average*.
+The function *average* takes the array (of scores) as an input and returns a float (average score) as the output.
+By implementing the global variable n, the size of the array can be changed dynamically throughout the whole code./
+When the function *average* is run, the array[] is replaced by the score[] obtained from the user.
+This means that as the function *main* is running, when it reaches the line of printing, it jumps to the function *average* to obtain the value of average score.